 If you are an experienced archer and know your way around equipment maintenance and are able to instruct others, then you may be interested in starting at Instructor of Intermediate.
 This is the equivalent of the old level two certification.
 The Instructor Intermediate course does not cover MED, however MED is a requirement prior to being certified.

-Workbooks and reference manuals for both Instructor-Beginner and Instructor-Intermediate can be found in the Resources section below.
+Workbooks and reference manuals for both Instructor-Beginner and Instructor-Intermediate can be found in the Course Materials section below.

 These coaches will, for the most part, be working with children, preadolescents or adolescents.
 They will teach basic skills and tactics, and prepare athletes for lower-level competitions.
 Your athletes would train on a seasonal basis to improve their general fitness level.
 Fun is an important part of the athletes’ sport experience.
 If you are ready to coach athletes at this level, you may be interested in the following coaching courses.
 Each of the following courses are delivered in 2 weekend sessions, where the cost for these courses are $90 per weekend, and both weekends must be paid for at the start of the first clinic.

 Competition - Introduction is delivered over 2 weekends 6 months apart and is aimed at coaches who would like to be able to expand their knowledge and can work with an archer who is looking to move into higher competitions.
 It requires a committed coach and athlete to do the required training during the time necessary to complete the course.